Mohammed Khaled Al-Khadher: Military career

-He got commissioned in 1977 from the Military College in Kuwait and was part of commissioning course 8th's intake.
-His leadership skills has been prospered since his graduation and this is due to his commitment and love for his country.
+He got commissioned in 1977 from the Military academy in Kuwait and was part of commissioning course 8th's intake.
+His leadership skills has been prospered since completing his military training and this is due to his commitment and love for his country.
 In August 1990 when Iraq invaded Kuwait, he was a prisoner of war after his resistance's attempts to fight the invaders when he was at the commandos brigade near Al-Jahra.
 He was in Iraqi's jail for over 7 months along with many armed forces and police officers.
-After Kuwait's liberation in February 1991, he was freed in March and went back to his unit (Commandos). since then, he took many command posts starting from his own unit and ending with the highest command post in Kuwait Army, Chief of Staff.
+After Kuwait's liberation in February 1991, he was freed in March and went back to his unit (Commandos).
+Since then, he took many command posts starting from his own unit and ending with the highest command post in Kuwait Army, Chief of Staff.